fatliau/CitiBike_DataAnalysis/README.md

 ### Naïve Bayes and Chou Liu Trees gave supporting results

 ### Predict missing attributes for Customer data
-Use Gaussian Distribution
+Use Gaussian Distribution on “Hour”, “Age”, and “Duration”
-“Hour”
-“Age”
-“Duration”

 ## Want to learn more?
-Visit:
+Visit the source of the Citi Bike raw data:
 https://www.citibikenyc.com/system-data